SriSingh-dot/444color/README.md

 3. Open the `index.html` file in a web browser.
 4. Use the navigation buttons to explore the different sections.

----

-## Screenshots
-*(Add screenshots here if you want to show how it looks.)*

----

-## Future Improvements
-- Highlight active section when scrolling.
-- Add more interactive visuals to simulate how colorblindness looks.
-- Make buttons glow/change colors on hover.

 [![Athena Award Badge](https://img.shields.io/endpoint?url=https%3A%2F%2Faward.athena.hackclub.com%2Fapi%2Fbadge)](https://award.athena.hackclub.com?utm_source=readme)